Porsche asked frog to design its next generation connected car apps. This project was executed in Munich and Shanghai

 The team used the immersion phase to gain insights into the existing Porsche apps: PCM and PCC.
 They interviewed with Porsche drivers to understand their needs and define archetypes.

-These use cases were clustered in 3 categories and prioritized in frequency of use (my car, navigation and personal settings) Based on that, initial wire flows were created.
+These use cases were clustered in 3 categories and prioritized in the frequency of use (my car, navigation, and personal settings) Based on that, initial wire flows were created.
 The team explored a few design directions for the visual design.

 Personas & Principles

 I joined the team from the start of the ideation phase.
 I was not responsible for creating the archetypes, design principles or initial use cases.
 However, I obviously took this work into account going into ideation.
 I was a Visual Designer on the team.
 I did help extensively with interaction work, but always in a team of interaction designers and I wasn’t interaction lead.
 I did take the lead in defining the design language system.
 I traveled to Shanghai to help with the user testing and collaborate closely with design researchers that lead that phase.
 I was the main responsible going into the production phase of this app with part-time support from a creative director that I can use as a soundboard and validate my decisions with.